Eat, sleep, surf, repeat?

-Stretching after and before surfing plays a huge role in muscle tonality and recovery.
+Stretching after and before surfing plays a considerable role in muscle tonality and recovery.
 It is one of the most under-rated activities, that will make a significant difference.
 So, give your body a good stretch before and after sessions.

 Surf Balance Board

-Check out the balance board from AMAZON
+Check out the balance board from Amazon

 Surf Train Fitness Workout

 Core and upper body workout are what surfing is all about.
 Calories burned surfing comes as a bonus

 Some people learn visually, while others – probably the majority – like to learn through trial and error.
 Thankfully, there are a ton of great surfing videos online, both teaching and the surf masters riding surfboards – go ahead and take the time to educate yourself.